ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

 ### Replicating Lobashev et al.'s Experimental Protocol

 To ground this artistic pursuit in empirical reality, I first replicated key aspects of the paper's setup, verifying the fractal rifts at semantic boundaries.
 The authors employed Stable Diffusion 1.5 with Lyknos's Dreamshaper 8 checkpoint.
 Positive prompts were minimal: "High quality picture, 4k, detailed"; negative prompts excluded artifacts: "blurry, ugly, stock photo."
-They set the DDIM parameter to \\[η = 0\\] (no added noise) to yield deterministic outputs, used a CFG scale of 5, and ran 50 inference steps.
+They set the DDIM parameter to $$η = 0$$ (no added noise) to yield deterministic outputs, used a CFG scale of 5, and ran 50 inference steps.
 I enforced a fixed seed across all generations for exact replicability.

 ### GPU-Optimized Experimental Infrastructure